Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 <p>Hi, I’m a Java Developer, Linux evangelist, a Software Architect and open source enthusiast who is highly passionate about creating projects, good applications and writing good code.

 In my projects I use Javascript and Java so that everything works.
-Frontend of websites is writed in React, Mobile in React Native and in backend I use Java and Node.js.
+FullStack of websites is writed in React, Mobile in React Native and in backend I use Java and Node.js.

 I also like competitive programming so I use cpp and python to study algorithms and make the fastest solution possible!